 Include the Key Words relating to the article subject as abbreviated in the Index –Medicus.

 Describe statistical methods with enough detail to enable a knowledgeable reader with access to the original data to verify the reported results.
 When possible, quantify findings and present them with appropriate indicators of measurements error or uncertainty (such as confidence intervals).
 Avoid relying solely on statistical hypothesis testing, such as the use of P values, which fails to convey important quantitative information.
 Discuss the eligibility of experimental subjects.
 Give details about randomization.
 Describe the method for and success of any blinding of observations.
-Report complications of treatment.
+Report the complications of treatment.
 Give numbers of observations.
-Report losses to observation (such as dropouts from a clinical trial).
+Report the losses to observation (such as dropouts from a clinical trial).
 References for the design of the study and statistical methods should be to standard works when possible (with pages stated) rather than to papers in which the designs or methods were originally reported.
-Specify any general use computer programs used.
+Specify any general computer programs used.

 Put a general description of methods in the methods section.
 When data are summarized in the results section, specify the statistical methods used to analyze them.
 Restrict tables and figures to those needed to explain the argument of the paper and to assess its support.
 Use graphs as an alternative to tables with many entries; do not duplicate data in graphs and tables.
-Avoid non-technical uses of technical terms in statistics, such as "random", (which implies a randomizing device), "normal", "significant","correlations" and "samples".
+Avoid non-technical uses of technical terms in statistics, such as "random", (which implies a randomizing device), "normal", "significant", "correlations" and "samples".
 Define statistical terms, abbreviations and most symbols.

-Present your results in logical sequence in the text, tables illustrations.
+Present your results in logical sequence in the text, and tables illustrations.
 Do not repeat in the text all data in the tables or illustrations emphasize or summarize important observations.

 Emphasize the new and important aspects of the study and conclusions that follow from them.
 Do not repeat in detail data or other material given in the introduction or the results section.
 Include in discussion section the implications of the findings and their limitations including implications for future research.
 Relate the observations to other relevant studies.